ArthurHoa/imperfect-eknn/README.md

 ### Reference

-When using this code please cite and refer to [Paper being published](https://github.com/ArthurHoa/imperfect_eknn)
+When using this code please cite and refer to the corresponding paper :
+A. Hoarau, A. Martin, J.-C. Dubois, and Y. Le Gall, “Imperfect labels with  belief  functions  for  active  learning,”  in *Belief Functions: Theory and Applications*.
+Springer International Publishing, 2022.

 ### Example